mpark/wg21/patterns.md

 > `[` _pattern_~0~`,` _pattern_~1~`,` ...`,` _pattern_~N-1~ `]`

 and matches value `v` if each _pattern~i~_ matches the _i_^th^ component of `v`.
-The components of `v` are determined by the structured binding declaration:
+The components of `v` are given by the structured binding declaration:
 `auto&& [__e`~0~`, __e`~1~`,` ...`, __e`~N-1~`] = v;` where each `__e`_~i~_
 are unique exposition-only identifiers.